ogunmakindetobi/berkeleywash/README.md

 * Test user 1:

 1. The text of the "navbar" section is a bit too long, and it conflicts with the simple feel the rest of the website tries to give.
 Solution: I reduce the margin the "Navbar" so its fit in when view on smaller screen.
+* Testing - Tested the site by doing on different browser
+* Result - The site did not respond due its only consit html and css is a simple website

 ## Deployment 🚀
 --- GitHub Pages.